Affordable Housing

 Landing a rent-stabilized apartment through New York City's affordable housing lottery is the equivalent of hitting the jackpot in the rental game.
 That's because not only do these apartments come with capped rent increases, they also offer the benefits of automatic lease renewals, providing long-term affordability for renters.
 Of course, this makes available apartments much more difficult to find.

 So how do you get one of these apartments?
 It starts with how much you make.
-If your salary falls within a specific income bracket, you can apply for an apartment through the website for New York’s affordable housing lottery, NYC Housing Connect, which uses a randomized selection process, so landing an apartment requires both luck and persistence.
+If your salary falls within a specific income bracket, you can apply for an apartment on NYC's affordable housing lottery portal, NYC Housing Connect.
+It uses a randomized selection process, so landing an apartment requires both luck and persistence.

-Below, we’ve gathered some of the best advice for snagging an apartment through the lottery.
+Below, we’ve gathered some of the best advice for landing an apartment through the lottery.

 [Editor's note: A previous version of the article ran in April 2022.
-We are presenting it again in case you missed it.]
+We are presenting it again with updated information for October 2024.]

 Be persistent and keep applying